Diagnostics and testing of suspension

 2. Visually inspect for obvious signs of mechanical damage.

-3. If an obvious cause of the problem you identified or described by the client is found, eliminate it before proceeding to further actions (if possible).
+3. If an obvious cause for the problem you have identified or the customer has described is found, correct it (if possible) before proceeding with further actions.

-4. If the problem is not visually obvious, check the symptom and refer to the Symptom Chart.
+4. If the problem is not visually obvious, check the symptom and refer to the Symptom Table.

 Mechanical factors